Study Abroad in 10 Simple Steps

 Congratulations!
 You’re going abroad!
 This isn’t the end of the journey—you’ll still have to apply for your visa, purchase airline tickets, secure housing, and confirm other details before you leave.

 Step 9: Attend CIE's Pre-Departure Orientation.

 All students going abroad will attend an orientation session with CIE before leaving campus.

 Step 10: GO ABROAD!

-The application process can seem daunting and overwhelming with so many choices and important questions but going abroad will change your life!
+The application process may seem daunting and overwhelming with so many choices and important questions, but going abroad can change your life!

 Want to know more?
-Check out the Types of Programs
+Check out our Types of Programs!